AzMoo/python-decouple-aws/README.rst

 Why
 ------------

-- Have only one place to save all passwords (AWS Secrets Manager)
+- Single place to save all secrets (AWS Secrets Manager)
 - Keep sensitive information away from code and environments
 - Simpler API to access AWS Secrets Manager (rather than boto3)